For your Home

 Baby tarantulas do not look all that different than their parents.
 They are just smaller.
 They may have stripes and when they first hatch, might be very dark in color.
 It’s not long before baby tarantulas molt and are soon hairy, with colorful stripes and other markings just like the adult versions.

 Tarantulas, like other spiders, lay an egg sac that can contain many, many spiderlings.
-The eggs hatch and potentially hundreds of baby spiders crawl out and immediately set out on their own.
+The spider eggs hatch and potentially hundreds of baby spiders crawl out and immediately set out on their own.

 Tarantulas are burrowing spiders.
 Most of the time, tarantulas in the United States live underground in burrows.
 They will dig burrows themselves, using their fangs, or will borrow an abandoned burrow.
 When not in their burrows, they hide anywhere they can find a place to stay out of the line of sight of potential predators.
 However, during mating season, the male tarantulas tend to get very bold and can often be found out walking around in the daylight.

 Tarantulas are also usually nocturnal.
-This means they hunt at night, primarily, and they actually have to hunt their prey as they do not make webs for insects to get trapped in like other spiders.
+This means they hunt at night, primarily, and they actually have to hunt their prey as they do not make spider webs for insects to get trapped in like other spiders.

 Tarantulas have eight legs just like other spiders, and they use them to propel themselves forward.
 They have tiny claws on the ends of their legs that allow them to climb and cling to walls and ceilings, but most species of tarantula are ground dwellers and even live in burrows beneath the ground.